 Dr. Conca makes it clear that despite dire warnings of "peak oil" since the 1970s: "For every barrel of oil consumed over the past 35 years, two new barrels have been discovered."
 In other words, technology has increased the available oil despite the fact that humans have been using it at an increasing rate for over a century.
 For the past 15 or so years, fracking (and directional drilling) is the main reason that proved reserves have increased.
 He also provides some insight into the global nature of the oil industry when he notes that Saudi Arabia and other OPEC countries purposefully decreased the price of oil by refusing to cut the output of oil in an attempt to starve out American competition.
 In short, peak oil will not come any time soon, but Dr. Conca notes that: "Unfortunately, the environmental cost of unconventionals is even greater than for conventional sources."
 This is important to keep in mind, as fracked oil has the same negative impacts as fracked natural gas.

 Oil is extremely important to the functioning of modern society, as noted in a previous lesson.
-A little under 40% of all of the energy used in the U.S. is from oil, and in addition to that, oil is used in the manufacture of common things like plastic, car tires, and asphalt.
-It is energy dense, and relatively easy to transport.
+A little under 40% of all of the energy used in the U.S. is from oil (the biggest primary energy source in the U.S., you may recall from a previous lesson), and in addition to that, oil is used in the manufacture of common things like plastic, car tires, and asphalt.
+It is energy-dense, and relatively easy to transport.
 Around 150,000 people in the U.S. work in the oil and gas extraction industry, and possibly millions more are "supported" by oil and gas.
 Oil is intertwined with every industry in the U.S. It has allowed food to become cheaper and made international and other long-distance travel more accessible.
-You think you could get two-day shipping from Amazon without readily available oil?
-Electricity and other alternatives can be used to substitute for many of these functions, but for now it is oil that is the dominant force.
+Do you think you could get two-day shipping from Amazon without readily available oil?
+Electricity and other alternatives can be used to substitute for many of these functions, but for now, it is oil that is the dominant force.
 A lot of this helps provide some quality of life improvements, and even some equity advantages (e.g. cheaper food).
-But it does come at the expense of other sustainability aspects, particularly environment.
+But it does come at the expense of other sustainability aspects, particularly the environment.